Akshaj000/CropRecommender/README.md

 This is also for me to get a brief idea for my first semester maths project which is on precision farming.
 I will add the link to the repository here.

 Reference :

 https://www.kaggle.com/patelris/crop-prediction-analysis-w-classification \
 https://www.kaggle.com/atharvaingle/crop-recommendation-dataset

 ---

+Also i have managed to make a mini naive bayes algorithm from scratch here https://github.com/Akshaj000/NaiveBayesClassifier_CropRecommender/blob/master/CustomNaiveBayesbook.ipynb.

 ---